danielfalbo/danielfalbo/README.md

 #### 💥 I'm most excited about

-- automating boring stuff: programming machines to do machine things, so we have more **time** to do human things
+- automating boring stuff, i.e. programming machines to do machine things, so we have more **time** to do human things
+- dealing with undistinguishable-from-magic technologies
 - collaborating with passionate people and solving problems worth solving
-- dealing with undistinguishable-from-magic technologies

 #### 🌱 I'm currently